2.5.2 Pivoting Example (3 Targets)

 Rename terminal tabs is a best practies to facilitate understanding!

 First, check that you have proxychains↗ installed.
 It comes preinstalled in Kali Linux or Parrot.
-With root privileges edit the file /etc/proxychains4.conf.
-At the bottom, you should add the following line:
+With root privileges edit the file /etc/proxychains4.conf

-Now we can talk directly with attacker machine and do a scan preceding proxychains -q before every command.
-The -q is for quiet mode since most attackers won’t need verbose proxy traffic.
+Now we can talk directly with attacker machine and do a scan preceding proxychains -q

-The traffic flows into port 1080 on your machine and out on your jump host, which has established a connection back to your listener on the port you specified when executing chisel server.
+The traffic flows into port 1080 on your machine and out on your jump host, which has established a connection back to your listener on the port you specified when executing chisel server

 If we want to set proxy to see webpage using browser, we need to configure a proxy.